 Despite this argument, we estimate the model excluding housing equity from total wealth for completeness.
 The results are reported in the fifth column of Table 3.
 As in Hurd (1989), the exclusion of housing equity reduces the time discount factor suggesting that households are somewhat less willing to consume their housing equity regardless of whether or not they have a bequest motive.
 Although less patient, households appear more sensitive to interest rate changes, as the elasticity of intertemporal substitution is larger than in the second column of Table 3.
 More importantly, the bequest motive parameter is just as significant and is somewhat larger than when housing equity is included in total wealth.
-The effect of the bequest motive on predicted consumption is unchanged: The bequest motive reduces consumption by roughly 25 percent.31
+The effect of the bequest motive on predicted consumption is unchanged: the bequest motive reduces consumption by roughly 25 percent.

-As noted above, measured wealth does not include the value of life insurance.
+Measured wealth does not include the value of life insurance.
 If households consume more out of measured wealth knowing that their heirs will receive a life insurance payout, then the exclusion of the value of a life insurance settlement could in principle bias the results against finding a significant bequest motive.
 About 16 percent of the sample owns a whole-life insurance policy, and 27 percent own a term-life insurance policy.
-Given the relative liquidity of whole-life policies, we estimated the model including these policies in measured wealth.32 The effects are negligible and are not reported.
+Given the relative liquidity of whole-life policies, we estimated the model including these policies in measured wealth.25 The effects are negligible and are not reported.
 However, as shown in the final column of Table 3, there is some evidence that owning a life insurance policy is associated with the presence of a bequest motive.
 Owning either a whole- or term-life insurance policy is associated with a 12-percentage point higher probability of having a bequest motive, and is significant at a 10 percent level.

-Finally, we considered various alterative model and data specifications to examine the robustness of the results.
-First, we added the log of initial wealth in the regime equations as a proxy for the error term in the initial wealth.
+Finally, we considered various alternative model and data specifications to examine the robustness of the results.
+First, we considered a more robust model of the error-term.
+In particular, we allowed the error term in each regime equation to vary with the log of initial net wealth.
 While this variable was itself significant, it had little effect on the estimates of the parameters of interest.
-Second, we added to initial wealth those resources that were transferred out of the household in the form of financial assistance or gifts.
+We also allowed the standard deviation of the error term in each regime equation to vary with the log of initial net wealth.
+Although this form of heteroskedasticty was significant, it had little effect on the estimated magnitude of the bequest motive.
+Second, we added to initial net wealth those resources that were transferred out of the household in the form of financial assistance or gifts.
 Given that these transfers were relatively minor, adding them back to wealth had little effect on the results.
-Third, we considered a more robust model of the error-term that allows the standard deviation of transitory measured consumption to vary with the log of net wealth.
-Although this form of heteroskedasticty was significant, it had little effect on the estimated magnitude of the
+Third, we considered alternative trims of the data.
+Allowing for a more restrictive trim (change in spending between -50,000 to 50,000, dropping 100 additional observations) and less restrictive trims (change in spending between -120,000 to 120,000, adding 200 observations) both yielded fairly similar results to those reported in Table 3.